Grades and Course Credits

 A grade of “W” in a course indicates that the course was dropped after the semester deadline to drop a class without a “W.” A student who withdraws from a course forfeits the right to complete the course in that semester and to receive a grade.
-Note that cohorted students who receive a “W” in a core class (excluding Executive Skills classes and PL 700) cannot continue to be cohorted the following semester.

 Students are charged full tuition for “W” grades.

 A grade of “F” indicates failure to pass the course.
 A student who earns a grade of “F” in a core course must repeat that course with a passing grade.
 A student who earns a grade of “F” in an elective course must subsequently repeat that course or take another elective and earn a passing grade.
 When a course is repeated, both the “F” and the subsequent grade remain on the student’s permanent record, and both grades are included in the calculation of the cumulative grade point average (CGPA).
 Note that cohorted students who receive an “F” in a core class cannot be cohorted the following semester.